dougeby/IntuneDocs/intune/quickstart-try-intune.md

 ---
 # required metadata

-title: Quickstart: Try Microsoft Intune for free
+title: Quickstart - Try Microsoft Intune for free
 titlesuffix:
 description: In this quickstart, you will create a free trial subscription, understand supported configurations and networking requirements, and configure your domain name.
 keywords: